bhoyle48/projection_app_streamlit.github.io/README.md

-# streamlit-projection-app
-Streamlit App made for simple projection methods.
+# Streamlit Projection App

+This project is my first attempt at building a streamlit app.

+### Questions?
+Comments?